bruvellu/terebratalia-wnts/2-text/wnt.md

 Some, however, are downregulated after gastrulation (*wnt6* and *wnt10*) and after metamorphosis (*wnt7* and *wnt16*) (@fig:profiling).
 Therefore, Wnt expression is dynamic throughout development but peaks late in gastrulation, when the body elongates along the anteroposterior axis, and at the onset of the morphological differentiation of the larval lobes in *T. transversa*.

-## Wnt domains partially overlap along the anteroposterior axis
+## Wnt expression domains partially overlap along the anteroposterior axis

 To uncover the spatial localization of Wnt ligands during brachiopod development, we performed *in situ* hybridization in embryos from late blastula to competent larval stages of *T. transversa* (@fig:ligands1 and !@fig:ligands2).